Josh Taylor Profile

-Known as the “Tartan Tornado”, Scotland’s Josh Taylor is the unified junior welterweight world champion, currently in possession of the WBA (Super), IBF, and Ring magazine titles.
+Known as the “Tartan Tornado”, Scotland’s Josh Taylor is the unified junior welterweight world champion, currently in possession of the WBA (Super), WBC, BF, WBO, and Ring magazine titles.

-Boasting an unbeaten professional record (17-0) with 13 KO's, the newly signed Top Rank fighter emerged as a major player in the junior welterweight division in 2018, claiming an impressive unanimous decision over the former world champion, Viktor Postol.
+Boasting an unbeaten professional record (19-0), the Top Rank fighter emerged as a major player in the junior welterweight division in 2018, claiming an impressive unanimous decision over the former world champion, Viktor Postol.

-Under the experienced guidance of Top Rank, and now trained by Ben Davison following a split with Shane McGuigan, the double world champion has unification in his sights with some serious players both north, and south of the 140lb division, also lying in wait.
+Under the experienced guidance of Top Rank, and now trained by Ben Davison following a split with Shane McGuigan, Taylor became undisputed champion at 140 pounds by beating Jose Ramirez on points.

 Who will Taylor fight next?

 Having beat Jose Ramirez on May 22 to become Scotland's first undisputed champion since Ken Buchanan in 1971, Taylor is destined for only big fights going forward.

 On February 26, Taylor made the first defence of his world titles with a split decision win over Jack Catterall in Glasgow although it was deemed as hugely controversial.

 Despite calls for a rematch, Taylor was adamant that he had done enough to win and hinted that it would be his last fight at 140lbs with a move to welterweight likely.

 The greatest hits

 Despite being just 17 fights into his professional career, Taylor has already ensured his place in the Scottish boxing hall of fame following a truly rapid rise to prominence in the junior welterweight weight class.